johnlesterq1201/Creating-and-Implementing-Custom-Alert-Rules-in-Snort-Intrusion-Detection-and-Prevention-Systems/README.md

 -

 # Steps

 1. Before creating the actual alert for detection, what we need to do is to configure the snort first.
 Go to the snort configuration file which can be found in "/usr/local/etc/snort/snort.lua
 " and edit the file using text editor (as shown in the photo below 1.1).
-Find the word ips, remove the comment for "enable_builtin_rules = true," and add the variable" include = "/usr/local/etc/rules/local.rules" (as shown in photo below 1.2), This will help us not to provide a long format of command for the snort since it will automatically find the rules directory.
+Find the word "IPS", remove the comment for "enable_builtin_rules = true," and add the variable" include = "/usr/local/etc/rules/local.rules" (as shown in photo below 1.2), This will help us not to provide a long format of command for the snort since it will automatically find the rules directory.

+Note: I am using snort 3, so the configuration file will be snort.lua.
+Unlike on snort 2 which was named snort.conf

 1.1